jastisriradheshyam/sangraham/content/docs/job_roles.md

 - Project Oversight
     - Ensure project alignment with the architectural vision
 - Quality Assurance
-    - Maintain high standards for code, scalibility, and security.
+    - Maintain high standards for code, scalability, and security.
-- Stackholder Communication
+- Stakeholder Communication
     - Work closely with clients, project managers, and other architects.

 ## Technical Skills